jmanteau/cloud-concepts-introduction-labs/serverless-lab/Build Your First Microservice.md

     1. For `Function Name`, input `<prefix>GameTopXStats`
     2. For `Runtime`, select the `Node.js 20.x`
     3. For `Architecture`, select `arm64`
     4. For `Permissions`, we need to give permissions to our Lambda function to get data from the DynamoDB table that we have just created.
-Expand the section `Change default execution role`, and select `Create a new role with basic Lambda permissions`.
+Expand the section `Change default execution role`, and select `Use a role` and use `LabRole`.
     5. Click on the `Create function` button.
 You are going to get transported to the Designer page for the function.
     6. Scroll down to the section `Code source`.
     7. You should see a index.mjs tab with some code in it.
 Use the **Lambda code snippet** below, copy it, and paste it replacing what's in index.mjs: